andrewhessler/heffree-dev/src/assets/bliki/project-personal-site.md

 ### Where's the Rust?
 But how can I live up to the Rust developer stereotypes if I don't try and shoehorn Rust into every project I ever touch?

 Before I even got to work on my first real post, I was already getting frustrated with continuously find-and-replacing the nav — and that's on like 7 files.
-I deleted and readded the blog link every other day depending on how silly I felt just having a placeholder entry.
+I deleted and readded the blog link every other day depending on how silly I felt having only a placeholder entry.

 I've been following [Armin Ronacher](https://lucumr.pocoo.org/) recently to observe his LLM playground.
-I'm pretty bearish on LLMs, but he seems like the person to keep an eye on if any breakthroughs do happen.
+I'm pretty bearish on LLMs (from my personal experiences with them), but he seems like the person to keep an eye on if any breakthroughs do happen.
 Tangentially, I also know one of the things he's well-known for is the templating engine Jinja2 &mdash; but I don't want to use Python, I want to use Rust.
 I did browse his [public source personal site](https://github.com/mitsuhiko/lucumr) for inspiration, though.

 I also don't want to make my own templating engine, that's just not what I want to work on right now.
 Instead I reached for [handlebars](https://handlebarsjs.com/), but the Rust [manifestation](https://crates.io/crates/handlebars).
 Handlebars is something I've used, I just really can't remember when, which means it must've been at my first job or in college.
 All I remember is a lot of mustache discussion, which I'm incapable of growing.